1. Dirty thunderstorms, aka volcanic lightning, occur when lightning is produced in a volcanic plume.

 6. Monarch butterflies: The eastern North American population is notable for its southward late summer/autumn migration from the USA and Canada to Mexico, covering thousands of kilometers.

-No individual makes the entire round trip.
-Female monarchs lay eggs for the next generation during these migrations.
+No individual butterfly lives through the whole migration.
+Female monarchs lay eggs and their offspring continue the migrations.

 7. Surreal spiderwebs: Fleeing torrential floodwaters near Wagga Wagga, Australia, thousands of spiders cover fields with cobwebs.